Chicago Seven: The 1968 DNC protests

-"The Battle of Michigan Avenue", described by Neil Steinberg of the Chicago Sun-Times as "a 17-minute melee in front of the Conrad Hilton", was broadcast on television, along with footage from the floor of the convention.
+Film and videotape reports from "The Battle of Michigan Avenue", described by Neil Steinberg of the Chicago Sun-Times as "a 17-minute melee in front of the Conrad Hilton", were broadcast on television, interrupting the live coverage of the third evening of the convention.
 The police violence extended to protesters, bystanders, reporters and photographers, while tear gas reached Hubert Humphrey in his hotel suite.
 Police pushed protesters through plate-glass windows, then pursued them inside and beat them as they sprawled on the broken glass.
 100 protesters and 119 police officers were treated for injuries, and 600 protesters were arrested.
 Police brutality and demonstrators chanting "The whole world is watching" were filmed by national news outlets and broadcast on the same night that Humphrey won the presidential nomination.

 Paul Cowan of The Village Voice reports that by Thursday, Tom Hayden was in disguise by Grant Park, Jerry Rubin was in jail, and Rennie Davis was recovering from a beating by the police.
 After a speech by Eugene McCarthy in Grant Park that afternoon, a march was joined by delegates and McCarthy supporters but was stopped at 18th Street and Michigan Avenue by the National Guard.
 Arrests were followed by tear gas and mace, while marchers chanted "The whole world is watching" and retreated to Grant Park.
 In the park, demonstrators sang "God Bless America", "This Land Is Your Land", and "The Star-Spangled Banner", and waved "V" signs above their heads, asking soldiers to join in.
 They never did.
 Phil Ochs sang "I Ain't Marchin' Any More", and demonstrators chanted "join us" softly.
 Five hours later, police officers raided a party organized by McCarthy workers in the Hilton hotel, and beat them viciously.
 According to the McCarthy workers, all telephones on their floor had been disconnected a half hour before, and they had no way to call for help.